 Pinot Noir is a dry, red wine.
-It typically exhibits a fruit-forward character, with strawberry, cherry, raspberry, and blackberry fruit dominating the palate.
+It typically exhibits a fruit-forward character, with strawberry, cherry, raspberry, and blackberry dominating the palate.

 Notable earth-driven layers are also quite common in a glass of Pinot.
-Herbal, mushroom, leather, and game-like qualities are fairly familiar.
+Herbs, mushroom, leather, and game-like qualities are fairly familiar.
 Warm spice notes also make their way into the profile, often in the form of cinnamon, clove, and smoky tobacco nuances.

-Finding a Great Bottle of Pinot Noir
+Finding a Great Bottle

 There are several producers in the $10 range that are worth checking out.
 Mark West, Robert Mondavi Private Selection, Cupcake, and Mirrasou are among the best budget Pinots.